sm-mostafajamal/Steadfast-Admin-Panel/README.md

 ## Optimizations

-My learning was focused on making a simple UI and a smooth UX, and have a seasonal animation for dark-mode.
+My learning was focused on making a simple UI and a smooth UX with fast interactio and having a seasonal animation for dark mode.

 ## Lessons Learned:

-Seperation of Concerns.
-Realized how much easier it is to style and pass prop using styled component and using reusable component in React.
-And Redux-query for server side state management.
+Separation of Concerns.
+Realized how much easier it is to style and pass props using styled components and using reusable components in React.
+And Redux-query for server-side state management.
 Also using Redux for client-side state management.

 ## More Projects